MuhammadM1998/FrontendMentor-FAQ-Accordion-Card/README.md

-# Frontend Mentor - Profile Card Component Solution
+# Frontend Mentor - FAQ Accordion Card

-This is a solution to the [[Profile Card Component Challenge on Frontend Mentor]](https://www.frontendmentor.io/challenges/profile-card-component-cfArpWshJ).
+This is a solution to the [[FAQ Aaccordion Challenge on Frontend Mentor]](https://www.frontendmentor.io/challenges/faq-accordion-card-XlyjD0Oam).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents